5jt/dyalog-cookbook/manuscript/53 Appendix 4 — The development environment.md

 There are several ways to achieve this:

-1. Modify and save a copy of the default session file (by default `def_{countryCode}.dse` in the installation directory) and edit the configuration so that this new DSE is loaded.
+1. Save a copy of the default session file somewhere _outside_ the installation directory.

+   By default this is `def_{countryCode}.dse` in the installation directory, for example `def_uk.dse` for the UK.

+   Edit the configuration so that this copy is loaded.

-1. Modify and save a copy of the build workspace; that is typically something like `C:\Program Files\Dyalog\...\ws\buildse.dws`.
+2. Save a copy of the build workspace (that is typically something like `C:\Program Files\Dyalog\...\ws\buildse.dws`) _outside_ the installation directory.
 Then use it to create your own tailored version of a DSE.

+   Then follow the advice in 1)

+W> ### Leave the Dyalog installation directory alone W>
+W> Do _not_ alter any files in the Dyalog installation directory, and don't add your own files there either: Dyalog may update files in there in any patch.
+W>
+W> Although this is not strictly true in 16.0 and earlier, Dyalog _may_ start to issue .msp files which might change any file in the installation directory without warning!

 Both approaches have their own problems, the most obvious being that with a new version of Dyalog you start from scratch.
 However, there is a better way: save a function `Setup` in either `C:\Users\{UserName}\Documents\MyUCMDs\setup.dyalog` or one of the SALT work directories and it will be executed when...